Haoyu-UT/HomeAssistantNatureRemo/README.md

 * illuminance sensor
 * movement sensor
 * power meter

-By design it should operate with arbitrary number of remo devices and appliances linked with the token, but I don't have multiple ones so if you encounter any bugs please create an issue.
+By design it should operate with arbitrary number of remo devices linked with the token, but I don't have multiple ones so if you encounter any bugs please create an issue.

 ## Pros
 * UI-based configuration🤗